By Danielle DeSimone

 In addition to the six un-staffed USO centers stood up in locations throughout the region, six more that will be opening in the coming months.

 In just one year, we have delivered approximately 33,000 USO Care Packages, 800 USO Programs-in-a-Box and nearly 1,000 programs in the field.
-In addition, more than 55,000 service members have utilized USO2GO kits, and in total, more than 240,000 service members have been supported by USO activations in Eastern Europe.
+In addition, more than 55,000 service members have utilized USO2GO kits, and in total, we have supported service members more than 240,000 times by USO activations in Eastern Europe.

 These numbers demonstrate the USO’s reach and unique ability to go where no other nonprofit goes in support of the U.S. military.
 But more importantly, they show just how much of an impact our generous donors have made in the lives of our nation’s service members.